 I’m a huge fan of the WordPress platform and I use it for several sites myself.
-It’s matured greatly in the last few years and is now an incredibly flexible platform for web design and content management.
+It has matured greatly in the last few years and is now an incredibly flexible platform for web design and content management.
 I highly recommend it to photographers all the time due to the relatively low cost of setup and the huge variety of themes out there to style your site.
 There’s also some great SEO (Search Engine Optimization) benefits to using WordPress and it all just takes a few minutes to set up.
 If you’re looking for a beginners guide to WordPress for photographers I have put one together here.

 I want to preface this post by saying that I still DO recommend WordPress for photographers but there is one thing I have discovered that everyone must hear about!

-This past week I uploaded some new photos to a site and happened to right click on one and save the image from the WordPress post back onto my computer.
+This past week I uploaded some new photos to a site and happened to right-click on one and save the image from the WordPress post back onto my computer.
 Upon opening the photo I noticed that ALL the metadata from the image was gone, as well as all the EXIF information.
-I thought this pretty odd since I bake a ton of metatdata and copyright information into all my images when I import them with Photo Mechanic.
+I thought this pretty odd since I bake a ton of metadata and copyright information into all my images when I import them with Photo Mechanic.

 Typically post widths would be something in the range of 640px – 800px in width which is quite small for showing someone how awesome your photography is.
-If this is how you set things up, and someone clicks an image in a post and it opens the original larger image for viewing, this original WILL still have all of its metadata and exif info intact.
+If this is how you set things up, and someone clicks an image in a post and it opens the original larger image for viewing, this original will still have all of its metadata and EXIF info intact.
 The problem is that the image in the post has been stripped of its metadata and anyone could right-click this image and save it.
-Once that’s done….. who knows where it will end up and this is where things start to get dangerous for photographers.
+Once that’s done, who knows where it will end up.
+This is where things start to get dangerous for photographers.

 Why You Should Care